topcoder-platform/model-api/dynamodb/README.md

 Configuration for the application is at `config/default.js` and `config/production.js`.
 The following parameters can be set in config files or in env variables:

 - LOG_LEVEL: the log level
-- PORT: the server port
+- DYNAMODB_SERVER_PORT: the server port
 - API_VERSION: the API version
 - AMAZON.AWS_ACCESS_KEY_ID: The Amazon certificate key to use when connecting.
 For local dynamodb you can set fake value.
 - AMAZON.AWS_SECRET_ACCESS_KEY: The Amazon certificate access key to use when connecting.
 For local dynamodb you can set fake value.